stephen010x/avr-env/README.md

 ### The timer interrupt and the clock
-Many don't realize the neccissary scaffolding that the Arduino Library sets up and runs in the background in order to support the user environment for those writing programs in their IDE.
+Many don't realize the neccissary scaffolding that the Arduino Core sets up and runs in the background in order to support the user environment for those writing programs in their IDE.
 One particular feature, the system clock, is vital to the operation of the `delay()` function and the `micros()` function.
 In order for these to work properly, Arduino sets up a timer interrupt before calling the user implemented `setup()` function.
 This timer interrupt is triggered approximately once per millisecond, which then increments the system clock.
-Without the Arduino Library, my from-scratch AVR environment has to rely on it's own custom implementation of the system clock via the timer interrupts.
+Without the Arduino AVR Core, my from-scratch AVR environment has to rely on it's own custom implementation of the system clock via the timer interrupts.

 ### C Preprocessor